awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 Memory optimized instances are designed to deliver fast performance for workloads that process large data sets in memory\.

-**R4 Instances**
+**R4, R5, and R5d Instances**

-R4 instances are well suited for the following applications:
+These instances are well suited for the following applications:
 + High\-performance, relational \(MySQL\) and NoSQL \(MongoDB, Cassandra\) databases\.
 + Distributed web scale cache stores that provide in\-memory caching of key\-value type data \(Memcached and Redis\)\.
 + In\-memory databases using optimized data storage formats and analytics for business intelligence \(for example, SAP HANA\)\.